-14. A new draft of the BMT Guidelines (BMT Guidelines (proj.15)), to be prepared on the basis of the conclusions of the TC at its forty-fifth session, will be presented for consideration by the CAJ at its sixtieth session, to be held in Geneva on October 19 and 20, 2009.
-On the basis of the conclusions of the TC and CAJ at their sessions in 2009, a draft of the BMT Guidelines will be prepared for approval by the TC and CAJ in March 2010, in anticipation of adoption of the BMT Guidelines by the Council in 2010.
-That timetable also anticipates the submission of a revised version of documents TC/38/14-CAJ/45/5 and TC/38/14 Add.-CAJ/45/5 Add. to the Council for adoption in conjunction with the BMT Guidelines (see paragraph 10 above).
+- 13. The TC considered document BMT Guidelines (proj.14) at its forty-fifth session, held in Geneva from March 30 to April 1, 2009 and agreed that no changes were required to that document.
+However, it noted that the French, German and Spanish translations of the original English text would be checked by the relevant members of the Editorial Committee prior to submission of the document for adoption by the Council. - 14.
+The draft BMT Guidelines (document BMT Guidelines (proj.15)) will be presented for consideration by the CAJ at its sixtieth session, to be held in Geneva on October 19 and 20, 2009.
+The TC agreed that, on the basis of the conclusions of the TC and CAJ at their sessions in 2009, a draft of the BMT Guidelines should be prepared for approval by the TC and CAJ in March 2010, in anticipation of adoption of the BMT Guidelines by the Council in 2010.
+The TC noted that that timetable also anticipates the submission of a revised version of documents TC/38/14-CAJ/45/5 and TC/38/14 Add.-CAJ/45/5 Add. to the Council for adoption in conjunction with the BMT Guidelines (see below).